-Mamook Tokatee is NAYA’s second affordable housing project in the Cully.
+Mamook Tokatee is NAYA’s second affordable housing project in the Cully Neighborhood.
 Cully is one of Portland’s most racially and ethnically diverse neighborhoods; it has also seen significant change in the last decade, putting it at high risk for the displacement of low-income households.

 Mamook Tokatee translates from the Chinook Wawa phrase for “make beautiful,” a fitting name for the development that will provide housing, studio, and display space for members of Portland’s dynamic Native American artist community.
 Together with our partners, we are constructing a vibrant community-oriented building that celebrates Native American culture through art and provides ample space for community programs and art creation.